 Rachel Delcambre, a spokesperson for the school, declined to release further information, citing “deep respect for the families and the sensitivity of this situation.”

-Four victims suffered minor injuries, while one victim remained in critical condition Thursday evening, officials said, revising an initial estimate that 10 people had been hurt.
+Four victims suffered minor injuries, while one victim, Donnie Guillory, 43, a member of the Baton Rouge Soccer Club’s Unified Soccer program for athletes with special needs, remained in critical condition the evening of April 23, officials said, revising an initial estimate that 10 people had been hurt.
 Louisiana Attorney General Liz Murrill said some innocent bystanders were struck by the gunfire.

 “This is still an ongoing investigation, and we’re still looking for more people who may be involved,” Morse said.

-A Baton Rouge Police officer assigned to the mall and a sheriff’s deputy in the parking lot rushed toward the gunfire as it broke out, according to police accounts.
+A Baton Rouge Police officer assigned to the mall and a sheriff’s deputy in the parking lot rushed toward the gunfire as it broke out.
 Detectives are still piecing together how many weapons were fired and how many shooters were involved.
-No formal arrests had been announced as authorities interviewed the five in custody to determine their roles.

 The shooting triggered a chaotic scene of screaming shoppers and cowering store clerks, drawing a heavy law enforcement response that included the FBI and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.